-That said, the ratings remain constrained by the moderate asset quality, the muted business growth with some traction in the current fiscal year, the continued geographical and product concentration, and the moderate resource profile of the company.
+That said, the ratings remain constrained by the moderate asset quality, the continued geographical and product concentration, and the moderate resource profile of the company.

 The company's ability to further scale up the business along with improve its profitability while maintaining healthy asset quality will remain a key monitorable.